Claire Bloom: Acting career

-Stage
+1946–1969: Early roles and breakthrough

-After training at the Guildhall School of Music and Drama and the Central School of Speech and Drama, Bloom made her debut on BBC radio programmes.
+Bloom made her debut on BBC radio programmes.
 She made her stage debut in 1946 when she was 15 with the Oxford Repertory Theatre.
 Bloom debuted aged 16 at the Shakespeare Memorial Theatre as Ophelia to Paul Scofield's Hamlet; Robert Helpmann alternated playing the prince.
 Bloom has written that during the production she had a crush on Scofield.
-As Scofield was happily married and the father of a son, Bloom hoped only, "to be flirted with and taken some notice of".
+As Scofield was married and the father of a son, Bloom hoped only, "to be flirted with and taken some notice of".
 She later recalled, "I could never make up my mind which of my two Hamlets I found the more devastating: the openly homosexual, charismatic Helpmann, or the charming, shy young man from Sussex."
 When asked about Bloom years later, Scofield recalled, "Sixteen years old I think—so very young and necessarily inexperienced, she looked lovely, she acted with a daunting assurance which belied entirely her inexperience of almost timid reticence.
 She was a very good Ophelia."

 Her London stage debut was in 1947 in the Christopher Fry play The Lady's Not For Burning, which starred Sir John Gielgud and Pamela Brown and featured a young Richard Burton.
 It also played on Broadway in New York City.
 It was during the rehearsals for the play that Burton and Bloom began a long love affair.
-The following year, she received acclaim for her portrayal of Ophelia in Hamlet starring Burton, the first of many works by William Shakespeare in which Bloom would appear.
+The following year she received acclaim for her portrayal of Ophelia in Hamlet, starring Burton.
 Although Burton was at that time married to Sybil Christopher, fellow actor and friend of Burton, Stanley Baker, seeing how attracted he was to Bloom, commented that he "thought that this might be the time when Rich actually left Sybil."
 In his later years, Burton told his biographer, Michael Munn, "'I only ever loved two women before Elizabeth,' Sybil was one, Claire Bloom the other."
+Of her Juliet in Romeo and Juliet (1957), critic Kenneth Tynan stated it was the best he had ever seen.
+After she starred as Blanche DuBois in A Streetcar Named Desire, its playwright, Tennessee Williams, stated, "I declare myself absolutely wild about Claire Bloom".